MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [x] D. Reliability and Safety `This is the correct answer because reliability and safety ensure that AI systems operate as intended and can handle unexpected conditions without causing harm.`

-## Q: Matching Microsoft AI Principles with Descriptions
+## Q11: Matching Microsoft AI Principles with Descriptions

 > Match each Microsoft AI principle with its corresponding description.